healthcare-and-life-sciences/ins-products-grid/README.md

 ### **OmniScript**

+You will find 2 OS in the /Omnistudio folder

 **productGrid**

 This OS shows how to display different insurance groups and different products.
 Primary purpose of this OS is to show how data is passed to the backend.